-By Dr. Patrick Conway, CMS Deputy Administrator for Innovation and Quality and Chief Medical Officer
+By Sean Cavanaugh, Deputy Administrator & Director, Center for Medicare & Patrick Conway, MD, Deputy Administrator for Innovation and Quality & CMS Chief Medical Officer

 This week, CMS posted results from the implementation of the first year of the Value-based Payment Modifier (Value Modifier) : http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/PhysicianFeedbackProgram/Downloads/2015-Value-Modifier-Results.pdf.
 Part of the Affordable Care Act, the Value Modifier rewards physicians and groups of physicians who provide high quality and cost effective care, while encouraging improvement for those who do not report quality measures or who don’t meet the mark.
 Based on their 2013 performance on quality and cost measures, nearly 7,000 physicians in 14 group practices across the country are receiving an increase in their Medicare payments in 2015.

 Those group practices receiving increases fall into two categories:

 - Groups that were determined to be providing high quality care and having average costs compared to national benchmarks.
 This comprises the majority of those receiving increases.

 - Groups that were determined to be low cost and met the average quality performance compared to national benchmarks.

 While groups that exceeded the program’s benchmarks in quality and cost efficiency receive an increase in physician payments under the Medicare Physician Fee Schedule, those who do not perform well or failed to meet quality reporting requirements are seeing a decrease to their Medicare payments in 2015.
 Most physician groups nationwide met the quality reporting requirements and their Medicare payments remain unchanged.